highlight/highlight/docs-content/general/6_product-features/99_frequently-asked-questions.md

 **Answer:** Highlight.io has updated its asset delivery to accommodate strict CORS policies by setting the `Cross-Origin-Resource-Policy: cross-origin` header.
 If you continue to experience CORS issues, ensure that your application's CORS settings allow requests from Highlight.io domains.
 If specific headers like `Cross-Origin-Embedder-Policy` are required for your application, Highlight.io can adjust its headers to comply with these requirements.

 For further assistance with any of these issues or other inquiries, please refer to the [Highlight.io Support](https://www.highlight.io/support) or consult the detailed documentation available on the [Highlight.io Docs](https://www.highlight.io/docs) page.

+## Handling Private Windows and Session Tracking

+**Question:** Why does session tracking not work when the site is loaded in a Private window?

+**Answer:** Incognito/Private windows are recorded.
+By default, Highlight filters session results to only show 'completed' ones, where the tab has been closed, rather than 'live' ones, where data is still flowing.
+As a result, you might not see the session that is still live.
+As soon as the tab is closed, the session should show up.